 For a more rural setting near Olhão, try the gorgeous Quinta dos Poetas.
 Set in attractive grounds with an outdoor pool, this popular property offers rooms and private self-catering apartments with outdoor terraces.
 You’ll need a car but this is a great place to retreat from the hustle and bustle and parking is free.
 See available options

 Rich in history and culture, Tavira is the perfect place to take your time and soak up the peaceful atmosphere.
 Unspoilt and decidedly laid back, this is one of my favourite towns in this southern region.

 There are plenty of things to do in Tavira including several small museums and the remains of a hilltop castle.
 If you need beach time, take a ferry to one of the islands in the Ria Formosa.

 The 16th century Our Lady of Grace convent near Tavira castle has been transformed into a luxury hotel with a delightful cloistered courtyard.
 Free parking, an outdoor pool and onsite spa facilities and restaurant add to the appeal of Pousada Convento de Tavira.
 Grab a room with a balcony if you can

 Quinta do Caracol olive farm offers rooms and apartments of varying sizes in a charming garden setting within walking distance of the main sights.
-It offers rooms and apartments, free parking and an outdoor pool.
+All accommodation comes with a balcony from where you can view the local landscape, plus free parking and an outdoor pool.
 See photos and check availability

 Calçada Guesthouse is a cosy and inviting renovated townhouse in the centre of Tavira with a wonderful rooftop terrace.
 There’s no pool but you can top up your tan on the sun terrace if you need to.
 Check current prices and availability